naman14310/Interview_Prep/Coding Notes/Graphs/Dijkstra.md

 Used for finding shortest path (or cheapest) in weighted graph.

+Note: It cannot detect negative weight cycles (when sum of all edges in a cycle turns out to be negative).

 ## @ Dijkstra on Adjacency List

 #### 1. Network Delay Time